Onyx-Protocol/Onyx/docs/1.3/txvm.md

 Causes the VM to halt and fail.

-## Encoding operations
+## Encoding opcodes

 ### Encode

 Pops an item from the data stack.
-[Serializes](#serialization) it and pushes the result as a string to the data stack.

-### Decode

-Pops a string `serialized` from the data stack.
-If it is not a valid [push operation](#push-operations), fails execution.
-If it is, executes that push operation to push the encoded value onto the data stack.
+Pushes a string to the data stack which, if executed, would push that item to the data stack.

+Strings are encoded as a [Pushdata](#Pushdata) instruction which would push that string to the data stack.
+Integers greater than or equal to 0 and less than or equal to 32 are encoded as the appropriate [small integer](#small-integer) opcode.
+Other integers are encoded as [Pushdata](#Pushdata) instructions that would push the integer serialized as a [varint](#varint-encoding), followed by an [int64](#int64) instruction.
+Tuples are encoded as a sequence of [Pushdata](#Pushdata) instructions that would push each of the items in the tuple in reverse order, followed by the instruction given by `encode(len)` where `len` is the length of the tuple, followed by the [tuple](#tuple).

+### Int64

+Pops a string `a` from the stack, decodes it as a [signed varint](#varint), and pushes the result to the data stack as an Int64.
+Fails execution if `a` is not a valid varint encoding of an integer, or if the decoded `a` is greater than or equal to `2^63`.

+### Small integers

+[Descriptions of opcodes that push the numbers 0-32 to the stack.]

+### Pushdata

+[TBD: use Keith's method for this]